stratsys/Platform.Docs/docs/source/ad_sync/add_client-in_developers.rst

 Create client in Platform Developers
 ====================================
-For ADToStratsysSync to work you need to add a client in Platform Developers for the customers company code.
+For ADToStratsysSync to work you need to add a client in Platform Developers for the customers tenant alias.
 You also need to create an appSettings.json file with the customers settings.
 This file you should send to the customer who will then follow the installation instructions and replace the default appSettings.json provided in the ADToStratsysSync zip archive with this customized settings file.

 Add client
 ^^^^^^^^^^
-Go to https://developers.stratsys.se .
-Choose the customers company code as workspace and sign in.
+Go to https://developers.svc.stratsys.com .
+Choose the customers tenant alias as workspace and sign in.

 Add a new Client with Grant type **Client credentials**.
 Name it **Platform ADToStratsysSync**.